tomnor/channelpack/README.rst

 Depends
 =======

+There is a dependency on xlrd as of version 0.2.0.
+It is installed if not available.

 channelpack imports numpy.
 Installation of channelpack will not arrange for numpy to be installed.
 Do it your way.
 It is likely that if you consider channelpack, you already have numpy installed.